Auricularia auricula-judae: Vernacular names

-The medieval Latin name auricula Judae (Judas's Ear) matches the vernacular name in most European languages (c.f.
-French oreille de Judas, German Judasohr).
-The mistranslation "Jew's Ear" appeared in English by 1544.

 The fungus is associated with Judas Iscariot because of the belief that he hanged himself on an elder tree after his betrayal of Jesus Christ.
 Folklore suggests that the ears are Judas's returned spirit, and are all that are left to remind us of his suicide.
-The common name of the fungus was originally "Judas's ear", but this was later shortened to "Judas ear" and then "Jew's ear".
+The medieval Latin name auricula Judae (Judas's Ear) matches the vernacular name in most European languages, such as the French oreille de Judas, or the German Judasohr.
+The species was known as "fungus sambuca" among herbalists, in reference to Sambucus, the generic name for elder.
+The mistranslation "Jew's Ear" appeared in English by 1544.
+The English common name of the fungus was originally "Judas's ear", but this was later shortened to "Judas ear" and then "Jew's ear".
 Common names for the fungus which refer to Judas can be traced back to at least the end of the 16th century; for instance, in the 17th century, Thomas Browne wrote of the species:

 In Jews' ears something is conceived extraordinary from the name, which is in propriety but fungus sambucinus, or an excrescence about the roots of elder, and concerneth not the nation of the Jews, but Judas Iscariot, upon a conceit he hanged on this tree; and is become a famous medicine in quinsies, sore throats, and strangulations, ever since.

 While the term "Jew's meat" was a deprecatory term used for all fungi in the Middle Ages, the term is unrelated to the name "Jew's ear".
 A further change of name to "jelly ear" was recommended in the List of Recommended Names for Fungi.
 The idea was criticised by the author Patrick Harding, who considered it "to be the result of political correctness where it is not necessary", and who "will continue to call [the species] Jew's ear", explaining that, while anti-Semitism was commonplace in Britain, the name "Jew's ear" is in reference to Judas, who was a Jew.

-Unrelated common names include the "ear fungus" and the "common ear fungus".
-The species was known as "fungus sambuca" among herbalists, in reference to Sambucus, the generic name for elder.
+However, the name is no longer favoured; the British Mycological Society recommends the name "jelly ear".
+Other common names include the "ear fungus" and the "common ear fungus".